KrystalCoding/pizza-not-pizza/README.md

 ### Model Compilation

 - **Loss**: The loss function is a crucial component that measures the disparity between the predicted and actual output values, reflecting how effectively the neural network models the training data.
 In our pizza detection project, we employed `binary_crossentropy` as the loss function.
 This choice aligns with our binary classification task of distinguishing between pizza and not-pizza images.
-(See [Hypothesis 2](#Hypothesis-2) for more details.)

 - **Optimizer**: The optimizer plays a vital role in adjusting neural network attributes, such as weights and learning rates, to expedite convergence while minimizing loss and maximizing accuracy.
 In our project, we opted for the `adam` optimizer after thorough experimentation and the trial-and-error phase. `Adam` optimization has proven to be effective in various machine learning tasks.